carpentries-incubator/lesson-gpu-programming/episodes/first_program.Rmd

 # Computing Hierarchy in CUDA

-In the previous example we had a small vector of size 1024, and each of the 1024 threads we generated was working on one of the element.
+In the previous example we had a small vector of size 1024, and each of the 1024 threads we generated was working on one of the elements.

 What would happen if we changed the size of the vector to a larger number, such as 2048?
 We modify the value of the variable size and try again.